Dahlia trial results 2023–2024

 Planting process

 Plants for the trial arrived as a mixture of tubers or 2L pots.
 The trial was planted out in the Trial Garden at the start of June 2023 by the RHS Curatorial team.
 Three dahlias per entry were planted in a triangle formation, 75cm apart with 1m between entries, in the open ground.
 The dahlias in terracotta pots (43cm diameter) were planted with one plant per pot in all purpose peat-free compost.
+As the dahlia entries grew in size, support was provided by bamboo stakes and twine.

-How we’re managing plant health
+How plant health was managed

 In the first year of the trial, the forum noticed that some dahlias were showing a mixture of mottling, ring spot and oak leaf pattern on the foliage and that it was spreading across plants into other entries within the trial.